top of page

 How can these changes negatively impact e-money businesses?

 Although these measures seek to act as a means of financial crime control, from a business perspective, it may also potentially provide unfair advantage to conventional bank issued products.
-For example, under the 4MLD, prepaid cards can still be funded up to 100 euros without ID verification.
-Reloadable cards on the other hand will have a monthly cap of 250 euros unless the user has undergone the CDD process.
+For example, under the 4MLD, prepaid cards can still be funded up to 100 Euros without ID verification.
+Reloadable cards on the other hand will have a monthly cap of 250 Euros unless the user has undergone the CDD process.
 Should a customer wish to exceed these limits, they will have to go through the customer-due-diligence process.
 While this may deter criminals from using it as a method to carry out their illicit activity, for genuine customers, the attractiveness of the product is diminished.
 It is also likely that the compliance costs will be passed on to consumers which may drive customers towards using bank issued products.
 As a result of stricter CDD rules, customers may be inclined to use their bank accounts if it means they do not have to go through what seems like an application process to gain access to a prepaid or reloadable card.

 Secondly, where e-money businesses are now required to carry out CDD procedures on certain customers, there will also be the costs of data protection and data retention to bear.
 For larger conventional banks, this will be a standard procedure they are used to, however for smaller businesses, this requirement could make a big difference and could potentially lead some to abandon providing this service.